vrandall66/front-end-submissions-public/1904/mod-2/game-time/yana-sam-jessie.md

 * [ ] Novice - Application is not separated into classes, or methods and properties are illogically assigned to classes.
 Developer writes code with unnecessary variables, operations, or steps that do not increase clarity.
 Business-side logic and view-related code are not separated.
 * [ ] Advanced Beginner - Application has a significant amount of duplication.
 Application is organized into classes that do not display a good understanding of encapsulation, and logic is not well-divided.
 Developer cannot articulate what each line of code is doing.
-* [ ] Proficient - Application is thoughtfully put together with some duplication.
+* [ x ] Proficient - Application is thoughtfully put together with some duplication.
 Developers can speak to choices made in the code and knows what every line of code is doing.
 Application is organized into classes (and correctly uses inheritance) with some misplaced logic.
 Business-logic code is mostly separated from view-related code.
 * [ ] Exceptional - Meets all requirements of `Proficient`.
 In addition, application has exceptionally well-factored code with little or no duplication.
 SRP (single responsibility principle) and DRY (don't repeat yourself) principles are utilized.
 There are _zero_ instances where an instructor would recommend taking a different approach.
 There are no instances where instructor would suggest moving logic or data to another class.
 The business-logic code driving functionality is cleanly separated from rendering, view-related code.

+* Methods are nice and tiny and easy-to-read, but it seems like we're lacking quite a bit of functionality that makes it difficult to give much more feedback

 ### Testing

 * [ ] Novice - There is little or no evidence of testing in this application.
 ESLint shows 10+ complaints.
-* [ ] Advanced Beginner - Project has sporadic use of tests at multiple levels.
+* [ x ] Advanced Beginner - Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 ESLint shows 5+ complaints.
 * [ ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.
 All functionality is covered by tests.
 The application makes some use of integration testing.
 ESLint shows < 5 complaints.
 * [ ] Exceptional - Meets all requires of `Proficient`.
 In addition, the test suite makes use of mocks and stubs when appropriate.
 ESLint shows 0 complaints.

+* [This](https://github.com/yaleksandrova/GameTimeJeopardy/blob/master/test/Clues-test.js#L31-L33) is quite a bit of execution phase, you'd ideally like to be able to test each of these methods independent of each other.
+Having to do all this execution to write an assertion is likely a sign that your methods are too coupled

+* Missing a lottttt of method tests for your classes, and I'm not seeing any use of spies which may have been a painpoint for writing your method tests?

 ### GitHub Collaboration/Workflow